AkashHN002/Hospitality-Management-Using-AI-And-LLMs/README.md

-# Infosys Springboard Internship 5.0 - AI And LLMs
+# Hospitality MAnagement Using AI And LLMs

 This repository contains all the projects done under Infosys speringboard Internship showcasing the implimentation of LLM.
 Tasks includes-
 - Creating mock CRM dataset for sentiment analysis and Using API for impliment LLM locally.